Top 10 Musicians Whose Deaths Spawned Conspiracy Theories

 I don't know much about this or about Chester, but I know there are many fans of his on this site.
 What do you guys think?
 Have you heard about this before?
 Is there anything to this theory?
 Because I can't really find any substance to support it.

-The Contenders
+14. The Contenders

-12 John Lennon John Winston Ono Lennon, MBE (9 October 1940 - 8 December 1980) was an English singer and songwriter who rose to worldwide fame as a co-founder of the Beatles, the most commercially successful band in the history of popular music.
-He was assassinated by Mark David Chapman on December 8, 1980 at age... read more
+John Winston Ono Lennon, MBE (born John Winston Lennon, 9 October 1940-8 December 1980), was an English singer, songwriter, musician, and political activist.
+He rose to worldwide fame as the co-founder, co-lead vocalist, and rhythm guitarist of the Beatles, the most commercially successful band in the... read more

-Died December 8, 1980
+Died: December 8, 1980

-Official cause of death: Homicide by gunshot
+Official Cause of Death: Homicide by gunshot

 This one is, well, okay, here we go.
-Some people believe his assassin was a victim of the MK Ultra mind control program, orchestrated by the C.I.A., to kill Lennon for his anti-war views and his role in the peace movement.
+Some people believe his assassin was a victim of the MK Ultra mind control program, orchestrated by the CIA, to kill Lennon for his anti-war views and his role in the peace movement.

 I know it's a fact that MK Ultra was (or is?) real, but this theory has no substance.
 It's all speculation.
 And anyway, if the government wanted to kill him for his influence on the anti-war and peace movements, why would they wait until 1980?
 Wouldn't they have done it in the 1960s, at the height of the peace movement?